Kansas City Royals sign pitcher Zack Grienke - NewsBreak

 Back where it started, starting pitcher Zack Grienke is returning to the Kansas City Royals on a one-year deal, according to Ken Rosenthal.

 Greinke started his career with the Royals when he was drafted in the 2002 MLB draft.
-He made his debut in 2004 where he finished with an 8-11 record that season.Jayhawks first opponent for NCAA Tournament
+He made his debut in 2004 where he finished with an 8-11 record that season.Trespassers told to stay out of White Lakes Mall, City of Topeka says

 With the Royals looking for a top rotation guy, it’s believed they have their player. he will join a young rotation that is looking to turn things around during the Retooling.